mickfuzz/phd4/_posts/2021-06-14-project-and-design-approaches.md

 But a bit more about project based learning - and how to design it in a computing situation.

+### Further Resources on PBL
+For a really accessible and convincing summary of project based approaches and their adoption in a classroom setting see this review by Barron and Darling Hammond - http://tiny.cc/pbl-summary

+For broader web based resources and case studies in blog post and video form, the Edutopia website is a good source - https://www.edutopia.org/project-based-learning

 ##  Summary of Design, Project, Authentic Approaches